Fire and rescue services

 More information:

-Medical facilities in The Gambia are limited.
+Medical facilities are limited.

 Most doctors and hospitals will ask for up-front cash payment for medical care.

-Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
+Not all medications available in Australia are accessible in other countries.
+Some medicines may be illegal, even if prescribed by an Australian doctor.

 It's illegal to import, use or possess medication containing: